pablo14/data-science-live-book/model_performance/gain_lift.md

 When comparing models, a quick metric is to see if the gain at the beginning of the population (10-30%) is higher.

-As a result, the model with a higher gain at the begining will have captured more information from data.
+As a result, the model with a higher gain at the beginning will have captured more information from data.

-Let's ilustrate it...
+Let's illustrate it...

 <a href="http://datascienceheroes.com/img/blog/model_comparison.png" target="blank"> <img src='model_comparison.png' width='600px'> </a>

-**Cumulative Gain Analysis**: Model 1 reaches the ~20% of positive cases around the 10% of population, while model 2 reaches a similar proportion approaching the 20% of population. _Model 1 is better._
+**Cumulative Gain Analysis**: Model 1 reaches the ~20% of positive cases around the 10% of the population, while model 2 reaches a similar proportion approaching the 20% of the population. _Model 1 is better._

-**Lift analysis**: Same as before, but also it is susupicious hat not every lift number follow a decreasing pattern.
-May be the model is not ordering the first percentiles of population.
+**Lift analysis**: Same as before, but also it is suspicious that not every lift number follow a decreasing pattern.
+Maybe the model is not ordering the first percentiles of the population.
  Same ordering concepts as seen in <a href="http://livebook.datascienceheroes.com/selecting_best_variables/cross_plot.html">`cross_plot`</a>